Signs, growth and admissibility of quasi-characters and the holomorphic modular bootstrap for RCFT: Asymptotic behaviour and signs of

 Recall that just after \eref{alphaellzero} we showed that one of the exponents $\alpha_0,\alpha_1$ is positive and the other negative.
 In fact for $c>0$ we have $\alpha_0<0, \alpha_1>0$ while for $c<0$ we have $\alpha_0<0, \alpha_1>0$.
 Thus in the former case, the leading contribution to the RHS of \eref{simpleRad} comes from $i=0$, while in the latter, the leading term comes from $i=1$.
 We learn that: \be

 \ee The last line tells us that asymptotically $a_{1,n}$ is negative if we normalise the non-identity character to start with a positive value.
-It follows that for $\ell=0$, all the $c>0$ quasi-characters are of type I, while all the $c<0$ quasi-characters have a non-identity component of type II.
+It follows that for $\ell=0$, all the $c>0$ quasi-characters are of Type I, while all the $c<0$ quasi-characters have a non-identity component of Type II (this terminology was defined in sub-section \ref{qcreview}).
 These predictions are confirmed in Table \ref{A1signs.0} and easily verified for the other quasi-character families as well.

 Here we consider the opposite limit where $c$ is very large compared to $n$ the order in the $q$-expansion.
 Empirically, as seen in Table \ref{A1signs.0}, the identity character for $c=24M+j>0$ has exactly $M$ negative coefficients, namely $a_1,a_3,\cdots, a_{2M-1}$ while the non-identity character is completely positive.
 On the other hand for $c=24M+j<0$, the identity character is completely positive while the non-identity has $|M|-1$ positive coefficients namely $a_2,a_4,\cdots a_{2|M|-2}$, always assuming that we have chosen $a_0>0$.
 Thus in both cases, precisely at $n=2|M|$ there is a crossover from alternating behaviour to a fixed sign, which takes place in the identity character for $M>0$ and in the non-identity character for $M<0$.
 We now prove part of the above result: namely that for $n\ll c$, the alternating signs indeed arise as seen above.
 Later we will examine the crossover region.
 In the following discussion we set $a_0=1$.